camfindlay/silverstripe-reviewable/docs/en/index.md

 # Reviewable

  - Use namespace 'Reviewable' when calling module classes.
- - Uses the [Raty](https://github.com/wbotelhos/raty) jquery rating library 2.7.0.
+ - Uses the [Raty](https://github.com/wbotelhos/raty) jquery rating library 2.4.5 (needs to be updated to 2.7.0).
  - A new form field RatingField can be used via the standard SilverStripe form API.

 ## Configuration